-There’s a lot of history and much talk of the rivalry between Ethereum and Ethereum Classic within the cryptocurrency community.
+There’s a lot of history and much talk of the rivalry between Ethereum and Ethereum Classic within the cryptocurrency space.
 Whichever side you’re on you have to agree, all the controversy makes for an exciting coin.

 How to buy Ethereum Classic online – step-by-step guide

 While it’s not as popular or widely accepted as Ethereum (ETH), there are still plenty of decent wallets that support Ethereum Classic.
 Here are a few of our favourites:

 - Saturn Wallet: If you’re looking for a browser extension that supports ETC, look no further than the Saturn Wallet.
 It also allows you to access dApps on both the Ethereum Classic and Ethereum networks.

 - ETC Wallet: When you need to set up a wallet in record time, head over to ETC Wallet.
 This is one of the easiest wallets to create and it runs on any device.

 - Exodus Wallet: If you’re looking for a desktop wallet that includes extra features such as price tracking charts and multi-coin support, check out the Exodus Wallet.

 Once your wallet is ready to go, you’ll need to head to an exchange to buy Ethereum Classic (ETC).
 There are lots of exchanges on the web, but they all have different rates and fee structures, so it’s worth having a look around before you decide to buy ETC. Here are a couple of our favourites: